diningphil/CGMM/README.md

 ## Launch Exp:

-#### Build dataset and data splits (follow PyDGN tutorial and use the data splits provided there for graph classification tasks)
+#### Build dataset and data splits (follow PyDGN tutorial)
+You can use the data splits we provided for graph classification tasks, taken from our [ICLR 2020](https://arxiv.org/abs/1912.09893) paper on reproducibility.

 For instance:

-    pydgn-dataset --config-file examples/DATA_CONFIGS/config_PROTEINS.yml
+    pydgn-dataset --config-file DATA_CONFIGS/config_PROTEINS.yml

 #### Train the model